czbiohub-sf/ot-tempdeck-control/README.md

 Other formats are available as well; run `make` with no arguments for a list.

 ## API usage
 Refer to the docstrings or compiled documentation for full API usage information with examples.
-The examples from the documentation can also be found in `docs/usage_example.py`.
+The content of the usage example in the documentation can also be found in `docs/usage_example.py`.

 ## Command line tool
 This package provides the `tempdeck-ctrl` command.
 Usage is shown below.